genielabs/mig-service-dotnet/README.md

     return new ResponseStatus(Status.Ok);
 });
 ```
-In the above example we defined an handler for the API command */api/myapp/demo/greet*.
+In the above example we defined an handler for the API command *myapp/demo/greet*.
 This command can be issued from the web browser by either using a standard HTTP call
 ```
+// HTTP service API commands have to be issued using the /api/ prefix
 $.get('http://localhost/api/myapp/demo/greet/Foo+Bar', function(res) { ... });
 ```
 or by using the websocket client connection